-- Pave, maintain and repair neighborhood streets and fix potholes - Upgrade or replace aging police, fire and 9-1-1 emergency response facilities, vehicles and equipment - Replace storm drains to prevent sinkholes - Upgrade irrigation systems to conserve water and save energy - Make essential repairs to older libraries, senior center and recreation centers - Improve our Traffic Signal Systems - Repair our Sports Fields and Courts and Park Infrastructure
+- Pave, maintain and repair neighborhood streets and fix potholes - Upgrade or replace aging police, fire and 9-1-1 emergency response facilities, vehicles and equipment - Replace storm drains to prevent sinkholes - Upgrade irrigation systems to conserve water and save energy - Make essential repairs to older libraries, senior center and recreation centers - Improve our Traffic Signal Systems

+Repair our Sports Fields and Courts and Park Infrastructure

-This Intended Infrastructure, Facilities and Equipment Expenditure Plan also includes a scenario for long-term financing of approximately \$50 million upfront in order to expedite the most critically needed repairs or replacements of citywide infrastructure.
+This Infrastructure, Facilities and Equipment Expenditure Plan also includes a scenario for long-term financing of approximately \$50 million upfront in order to expedite the most critically needed repairs or replacements of citywide infrastructure.
 The actual bonding capacity will vary depending on market conditions at the time of issuance.
-If the measure is approved by the voters, the City Manager will bring forth a request to issue bonds for City Council consideration and action soon thereafter.
+The City Manager will bring forth a request to issue bonds for City Council consideration and action.
 This Plan also provides a pay-as-you-go (cash basis) component which identifies the potential annual allocations to projects which could be included in the annual City Manager proposed Capital Improvement Budget for City Council consideration and action.